 Narcissists look for a target who has one or more of the above characteristics.
 Again, one of the most important may be to find someone who is currently experiencing a lot of transition in life, because there may be values gaps or an openness to new experience.

-There must be a “way in,” or something that the narcissist perceives as a vulnerability.
+Yet beyond the attractiveness of a target, there must be a “way in,” or something that the narcissist perceives as a vulnerability.
 For example, the narcissist may be able to play on the victim’s sympathy or the victim may have just moved and may not have many friends.

 2. Gain your trust.